numpy/numpy/doc/source/user/how-to-print.rst

 This page explains how to control the formatting of printed NumPy arrays.
-Note that these printing options apply only to arrays, not to scalars as explained in :func:`numpy.set_printoptions`.
+Note that these printing options apply only to arrays, not to scalars.

 Defining printing options
 =========================